 - Lift hair and open up pores on your face, naturally exfoliates your skin

-- Minimize irritation, shaving burn and pore infection
+- Minimize irritation and shaving burn

 If you are looking for a shaving brush that will help exfoliate your skin whilst lathering on the soap, then this could be a good option for you.
 This Miusco shaving brush is made entirely from 100% badger hair for the best possible application of shaving soap.